Editor choice

 Online Spam

 Spam is electronic junk mail, usually unsolicited.
 It uses up tremendous amounts of network bandwidth.
-Spam is generally trying to sell you some product or service and is sent to generated mailing lists and newsgroups.
+Spam generally tries to sell you some product or service and is sent to generated mailing lists and newsgroups.
 Though it cannot cause you or your computer much harm, it is highly annoying and time-consuming to delete.
 It is estimated that more than 60% of all email on the internet is spam.

 What are the Signs of a Malware Attack?